 To maintain our core mission, achieve sustainability beyond Dr. Elgin’s retirement (or the departure of any particular member), and expand our ability to address current and future needs in STEM education, the GEP began transitioning to a more sustainable, robust, decentralized, and cost-effective model in 2018, colloquially referred to as “GEP 2.0.”

 The leadership structure of GEP 2.0 is distributed across five specialized committees—Assessment, Curriculum, Diversity, Equity, & Inclusion (DEI), Professional Development & Mentoring (PDM), and Science & IT—each of which addresses specific priorities and are overseen by the Steering Committee.

-In April 2019, the GEP was awarded funding by the NIH (IPERT) to sustain and develop centralized support and regional training.
+In April 2019, the GEP was awarded funding by the NIH’s Innovative Programs to Enhance Research Training (IPERT) to sustain and develop centralized support and regional training.
 A main focus of the IPERT grant is to increase faculty and student engagement in the GEP by leveraging the available regional clusters of participating GEP institutions (regional nodes).
 Each of the 15 regional nodes will offer several Regional Symposia and at least one training workshop.
 The Regional Symposia serve the dual functions of allowing undergraduates to present their work to other scientists, and faculty to learn, collaborate, mentor, and develop curricula.
 The node training workshops expand the timing and location options for GEP training, thereby increasing and diversifying participation while testing a new regional training format.
 A particular goal of these regional node activities is the recruitment and support of new members from Community Colleges and Minority Serving Institutions.